nus-cs2103/website-base/admin/tutorials.md

 **The mode**

-{% if cs2113 %}* Tutorials will be conducted in f2f, on campus.
+{% if cs2113 %}* Tutorials will be conducted in f2f, on campus.{% else %}
-{% else %}* Tutorials are most likely to be F2F, to be confirmed near to the first tutorial.{% endif %}
-* MS Teams will be used for file sharing.
+* The initial few tutorials will be through Zoom; the rest will be F2F.{% endif %}
 * A tutorial group is handled by two tutors.
 Each tutor will work with two teams.
-* The tutor will _facilitate_ tutorial activities, observe your progress, and give feedback.
+* Zoom will be used (even during F2F tutorials) for projecting slides and collecting chat responses.
+* MS Teams will be used for file sharing.

 <!--
 * Please ==bring your laptop to tutorials.== You'll need it for tutorial tasks.